Sridar-Vijayakumar/Sridar-Vijayakumar/README.md

  Built RESTful APIs using Node.js and Express.js, integrated MongoDB Atlas, Razorpay for secure payments, and tested APIs using Postman.

 ### 🔹 Inventory-Management
+   MERN-based Inventory Management System for efficiently managing products, categories, suppliers, and stock.
+Provides a user-friendly dashboard to track inventory and streamline daily stock operations.

 ---